Is Delta-8 Legal in Alabama?

 The truth is that nobody knows where the delta-8 market will be in Alabama – or the rest of the US – in the next few months and years.
 The industry emerged thanks to some legal luck and is certainly thriving, but there’s no doubt many would like to see it ended.

-Alabama, which has taken a cautious approach to medical marijuana and is firmly opposed to recreational pot, seems like a state that would take a dim view of delta-8.
+Alabama, which has taken a cautious approach to medical marijuana and firmly opposes recreational pot, appears to be a state that would strongly disapprove of delta-8.
 Indeed, attempted delta-8 bans through amendments to unrelated bills confirm the hostile stance of some lawmakers.

 But even so, the Alabama State Legislature hasn’t banned delta-8, unlike the 18 states across the US that have already done so.
 That suggests some staying power for the substance and support for the hemp industry in the right places.

 Of course, what Alabama thinks about delta-8 might not matter at all if the DEA moves to crush the industry.
-That remains possible, despite the lack of action so far.
-With several states banning delta-8, the DEA may take a closer look and decide the federal government needs to get involved.
+That remains possible despite the lack of action so far.
+With several states banning delta-8, the DEA may look closer and decide the federal government needs to get involved.

 If the status quo remains, delta-8 will continue to succeed in Alabama, which won’t be legalizing recreational marijuana anytime soon.
 With the US public becoming increasingly pro-marijuana in recent years, federal legalization is more likely – although not imminent.